springfall2008/batpred/docs/installation-summary.md

 1. Before you start, its recommended that you watch the [step by step installation](video-guides.md#basic-installation) videos, see the [video guides](video-guides.md) section for those and other videos
-2. Make sure the right inverter control module is installed and running - [GivTCP or Solax install](install.md#inverter-control-integration-install)
+2. Make sure the right [inverter control module](install.md#inverter-control-install) is installed and running
 3. Install a file editor (either the File editor or Studio Code Server add-on) to enable you to edit configuration files if you haven't already - [Editing configuration files](install.md#editing-configuration-files-in-home-assistant)
 4. Install Predbat, either:
     - a) Install the Predbat add-on - [Predbat add-on install](install.md#predbat-add-on-install), or